AnIdiotsGuide/discordjs-bot-guide/examples/making-an-eval-command.md

 I'll say this in a way that's probably dead simple to understand: _Giving someone access to _`eval()`_ is literally like sitting them **at your computer**, with **full admin access**, and then **stepping out of the room**._ `eval()` in browser javascript is trivial and not dangerous - you're running in your own browser, anything you fuck up is going to be on your own PC, not the web servers.

 But `eval()` in **node** is really, really dangerous and powerful.
 Because it can run anything **you** run as a bot, and it can also run code you're not **expecting** to run, if someone else has access to it. **Node.js** has access to your **hard drive**.
 The whole thing.
 Every bit of it.
 To understand what this means, look at the following command: `rm -rf / --no-preserve-root` .
 Do you know what this command does? **It deletes your entire server's hard drives**.
-I mean, it only works on Linux, but most VPS systems and most hosting providers are on unix-based systems.
+I mean, it only works on Linux, but most VPS systems and most hosting providers are on UNIX-based systems.

 Another thing that's on your hard drive is passwords.
 Have a config file with your database password?
 I can get that. `config.json` with your token and other API keys in it?
 I can grab that easy.
 Hell I can just grab your token straight from the `client` object if I know how to.